pallrasmussen/XRoadFolk/README.md

 - HttpLogs.PersistToFile: Do not enable in production unless there is a strong operational need and storage/retention is controlled.
   - Use environment-specific overrides (e.g., appsettings.Production.json) instead of editing appsettings.json.
 - Features.ShowLogs: Should be disabled in production to reduce exposure of log data in the UI.
+- Health.ReadinessDelaySeconds: Set only when orchestrator probes the readiness endpoint aggressively (e.g., Kubernetes initialDelaySeconds can also be used; do not duplicate excessively).

 ## Environment-specific configuration